HuyaneMatsu/facsimile/ui/README.md

     If the editor has a `VRM0` tab you are all good!
 If not:

         1. Go to the release the page and download the `.unitypackage` file.
         2. Drag the file into the editor.
-Will ask a fewt hings, just accept everything!
+Will ask a few things, just accept everything!

 5. Import the model with `VRM0` -> `Import from VRM 0.x`.